There are so many different types of granola out there, is it safe for dogs? Can dogs eat granola? This is everything you need to know!

 Make sure the granola that you feed your dog doesn’t have any harmful ingredients like raisins or chocolate.

 Watch out for the fiber content too.
 If your dog eats too much fiber too fast, it could give them diarrhea.
+A small amount of granola cereal should be fine for your furry friend.

 Can Dogs Eat Honey Granola

 Honey is safe for dogs to eat, so honey granola is ok for dogs to eat in moderation.
 Don’t let your dog eat too much of it because honey is a source of sugar that could cause weight gain and related health issues.
+Some types of honey granola might container high levels of dietary fibers too, so be careful with that.

 Can Dogs Eat Granola Without Raisins

-Raisins are toxic for dogs, so do your best to keep them away from your dog – this includes from within the granola.
+Pet owners, raisins are toxic for dogs, so do your best to keep them away from your dog – this includes from within the granola.

 Dogs can safely eat small amounts of granola without raisins.
 Just make sure it doesn’t have any other harmful ingredients in it.